What Affects Your Credit Score?

 Having a variety of debt products, especially if responsibly managed, indicates that you can efficiently handle all sorts of credit, which represents a low risk for lenders.

 Borrowers who dutifully make on-time payments on their mortgages but don’t use credit cards have a higher risk than those who also maintain a line of credit.

 Applying for and opening new credit can lower the borrowers’ credit utilisation ratio.
-However, it also negatively affects your credit score because it suggests that you are in financial trouble.
+However, it also negatively affects credit score because it suggests that you are in financial trouble.

-According to FICO, borrowers who take on a new debt on top of their old one have a bigger tendency to miss loan repayments and become delinquent than those have not opened new accounts.
+According to FICO, borrowers who take on a new debt on top of their old one have a bigger tendency to miss loan repayments and become delinquent than those who have not opened new accounts.

-When the lender checks in to your credit profile before approving your loan application, it gets recorded as “hard inquiry”, which negatively affects the credit score.
+When the lender checks in to your credit profile before approving your loan application, it gets recorded as “hard inquiry”, which negatively affects credit score.
 The damage it does depends on the length and breadth of your credit history—You would be more affected if you have a short credit history and few accounts than if you have an established credit history and a wide range of credit.

 Generally, new debt applications and inquiries cause a loss of up to five points.
 The records also stay on your credit report for two years.